Making Friends with the Enemy: Green Bay Packers

 Follow us on Twitter @TheWooderCooler

-Posted on November 9, 2013, in Eagles, Guest Articles, Posts, Vince Quinn and tagged aaron Rodgers, Clay Matthews, Eagles, Eddie Lacy, Green Bay, James starks, Lambeau Field, Morgan Burnett, Nick Foles, Packers, Sam shields, Tramon williams.
+Posted on November 9, 2013, in Contributors and Guest Articles, Eagles, Posts, Vince Quinn and tagged aaron Rodgers, Clay Matthews, Eagles, Eddie Lacy, Green Bay, James starks, Lambeau Field, Morgan Burnett, Nick Foles, Packers, Sam shields, Tramon williams.
 Bookmark the permalink.
 2 Comments.